Honours

 Frequently Asked Questions

-- Option B: You can apply to honours at the end of your second year, after taking (ideally) 6 credits of second-year English, including ENGL 200 (required).
+You can apply to the Honours program at the end of your second year, after taking 3 credits of ENGL 200 and 3 credits of ENGL 220-249.

 The goal of this is to make sure that students take a variety of courses while following their interests to some degree.